 Don Valley Parkway flooding.
 Here's why it happens so often

-Monday, August 15, 2016, 4:17 PM - The situation is so "classic" that it was instantly recognizable.
-Staring up at ominous dark-grey, rain-laden clouds, as the remnant of Hurricane Patricia swept across the entire Greater Toronto Area, one thought crossed the mind: It likely wouldn't be too long before social media would be lighting up with reports that the south-end of Toronto's Don Valley Parkway was, once again, flooded.
+Thursday, May 25, 2017, 3:18 PM - The situation is so "classic" that it was instantly recognizable.
+Staring up at ominous dark-grey, rain-laden clouds sweeping across the entire Greater Toronto Area, one thought crossed the mind: It wouldn't be too long before social media would be lighting up with reports that the south-end of Toronto's Don Valley Parkway was, once again, flooded.

 How many times has it happened before?
 A particularly strong rain storm washes over the GTA, or a concentrated heavy downpour drenches the east end of Toronto, and suddenly commuting along the Don Valley Parkway goes from simply slow to downright hazardous as the Don River crests its banks and envelopes the traffic artery's south end.